top of page

 • Their legs can twist and put excess strain through the joints

-• It is often not appropriate after surgery even if the surgery was not recent
+• It is often not appropriate after surgery particularly initially, even if the surgery was not recent

-• Have to be extremely cautious with heart conditions and dogs that seizers hence often not appropriate for them to swim
+• Have to be extremely cautious with heart conditions and dogs that seizures hence often not appropriate for them to swim

 bottom of page